 - Requiring step-by-step written procedures

 - Following step-by-step procedures

 - Validate work (Make sure there is adherence to procedures and consistent performance)

 - Integrate productivity, quality, and safety into facilities and equipment

 - Maintain facilities and equipment

 - Make cleanliness a daily habit

 The FDA is authorized to perform unannounced inspections to ensure that companies are in compliance with GMP standards.
 If a company/product is deemed to be in violation of GMP standards, the FDA can warn the company to recall the product.
 If there is no recall of the product, then the FDA can warn the public and seize the product.

-Here at Troscriptions we believe in the 3 P’s: Precision Dosed, Pharmaceutical Grade, and Physician Formulated.
-All of our troches are all produced in an FDA registered GMP facility under the supervision of a compounding pharmacist of over 30 years experience.
-In addition, all of our troche ingredients come with a certification of analysis or purity and potency and the final troche products are tested as well before they are packaged up…so you can #buccalup!
+Here at Troscriptions, we believe in the 3 P’s: Precision Dosed, Pharmaceutical Grade, and Physician Formulated.
+All of our troches are produced in an FDA registered GMP facility under the supervision of a compounding pharmacist of over 30 years experience.
+In addition, all of our troche ingredients come with a certification of analysis of purity and potency, and the final troche products are also tested before they are packaged up… so you can #buccalup!